Wolsten/Table-Based-Solution/readme.md

 ## Quick Start

 To generate a number of sample timelines and an index file, open the workbook, go to sheet `ToC`, make sure that the Export parameter `test` is set to `true` and click the `Export` button.
+Exported files will be placed in the `/exported` folder.

+You may be prompted to grant access when exporting as a result of system security controls preventing malicious access by macros.
+When prompted select and grant access.

 ## Adding Components Manually